rjohnsen/threathunting-book/content/part-6/hunter-to-detection.md

 BloodHound Activity Observed
 ```

 But the underlying logic may not detect BloodHound itself.
-It may only detect a small fragment of activity that can be associated with BloodHound-style enumeration, such as SMB access, LDAP queries, or other directory-related behavior.
+It may only detect a small fragment of activity that can be associated with BloodHound-style enumeration, such as SMB access, LDAP queries, or other directory-related behaviour.
 That means the alert does not prove that BloodHound was used.
-It means the observed activity may be consistent with one part of BloodHound-like behavior, or with other legitimate or suspicious activity that uses similar protocols and access patterns.
+It means the observed activity may be consistent with one part of BloodHound-like behaviour, or with other legitimate or suspicious activity that uses similar protocols and access patterns.

 For SOC analysts, the first questions should be: